DiceDB/docs/src/content/blog/dicedb-0.0.3-release-notes.md

 ### Refined Type Error Returns

-The refactoring of the error return types enhances the our ability to diagnose and fix issues.
+The refactoring of the error return types enhances our ability to diagnose and fix issues.
 By providing more specific error messages and ensuring consistent error handling across the codebase, we have reduced the surface area for potential bugs.
 This improvement also simplifies unit testing and improves the overall robustness of the system, particularly under heavy workloads where error tolerance is critical.

 ## Summary

-Version 0.0.3 of DiceDB introduces substantial improvements in performance, compatibility, and functionality.
+DiceDB v0.0.3 introduces substantial improvements in performance, compatibility, and functionality.
 The refactored codebase, optimized query execution, and enhanced SQL capabilities make DiceDB a more powerful tool for building truly real-time applications.
 The lock-free store design, coupled with improved error handling and retry mechanisms, significantly improves the system's reliability and scalability, making DiceDB a compelling choice for modern, high-performance workloads.
 This release continues to position DiceDB as a leading solution in the real-time database space, combining the best of Redis compatibility with the flexibility and power of SQL-based reactivity.